 MOD CHN/111A1/2

 5.441B In Angola, Armenia, Azerbaijan, Benin, Botswana, Brazil, Burkina Faso, Burundi, Cambodia, Cameroon, China, Côte d’Ivoire, Djibouti, Eswatini, Russian Federation, Gambia, Guinea, Iran (Islamic Republic of), Kazakhstan, Kenya, Lao P.D.R., Lesotho, Liberia, Malawi, Mauritius, Mongolia, Mozambique, Nigeria, Uganda, Uzbekistan, the Dem.
 Rep. of the Congo, Kyrgyzstan, the Dem.
 People's Rep. of Korea, Sudan, South Africa, Tanzania, Togo, Viet Nam, Zambia and Zimbabwe, the frequency band 4 800-4 990 MHz, or portions thereof, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 The use of IMT stations is subject to agreement obtained under No. 9.21 with concerned administrations, and IMT stations shall not claim protection from stations of other applications of the mobile service.
-In addition, before an administration brings into use an IMT station in the mobile service, it shall ensure that the power flux-density (pfd) produced by this station does not exceed −155 dB(W/(m2 · 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
-This pfd criterion is subject to review at WRC-23.
-Resolution 223 (Rev.WRC-19) applies.
-This identification shall be effective after WRC-19.
-(WRC-19)
+No. 5.43A does not apply.
+Resolution 223 (Rev.WRC-23) applies.
+(WRC-23)

 Reasons: No additional measures, such as the pfd limit, is needed for the protection of AMS and MMS located in international airspace and waters and operated in the frequency band 4 800-4 990MHz.
 RR No. 9.21 continues to apply, which is a protection mechanism for AMS and MMS located in national territories.
 The provision “IMT stations shall not claim protection from stations of other applications of the mobile service” in RR No. 5.441B also means that IMT stations need to protect stations of other applications of the mobile service in accordance with RR No. 5.43A.
 However, the study of this agenda item considers that AMS and MMS located in international airspace and waters and operated in the frequency band 4800-4990 MHz should not claim protection from IMT systems located in national territories.
 Therefore, it is proposed that RR No. 5.43A does not apply.